peterwilliams97/strings/repeats/README.md

 Implementation
 --------------
-This is implemented in the python files in this directory. fr.py is a terse implementation of the above pseudo-code while find_repeated.py is more verbose but otherwise works exactly the same
+This is implemented in the python files in this directory. [fr.py](https://github.com/peterwilliams97/strings/blob/master/repeats/fr.py) is a terse implementation of the above pseudo-code while [find_repeated.py](https://github.com/peterwilliams97/strings/blob/master/repeats/find_repeats.py) is more verbose but otherwise works exactly the same.

 Usage:
     python fr.py <file mask>